 An App, IP Address, & Paying Customers

 Pro Tip: "You don't need a Domain Name to Validate a Market"

-During the first two years of launching our startup, my mindset was "build it and they will come."
+During those first two years, my mindset was "build it and they will come."
 We had a unique idea.
-Users gave us great feedback.
-But we couldn't monetize it.
+Podcasting was growing fast and a social audio app to help creators build community and source content seemed like a shoe-in for the next YC batch.
+Early users gave us great feedback and we were building like crazy.
 In 2015 and 2016, I built an iOS app, Android app, social network, audio sharing platform, embeddable player, and more.
 I was still working my 9-5 job (here's my how-to guide to starting up with a full-time job), but whenever I could find time, I was busy building features, managing releases, troubleshooting mobile bugs, etc.

 Building for ROI

 By December it was far too time-consuming for us to continue this way (not to mention the app was totally embarrassing), so I finally committed to build a proper web app.
 I spent 100 hours or so over 4-6 weeks writing user authentication, setting up design themes, and getting an angular front-end designed and setup.
 I helped Baird get comfortable working with HTML so he was able to tackle much of the front-end marketing stuff while I worked on infrastructure.
 At this point, we still didn't have any sort of editor so we were mostly having to create design templates by hand.

 I knew this wouldn't scale, but I remained hesitant to sink a bunch of time into a new, seemingly niche product after nearly killing myself to build all of the product features and infrastructure for our previous venture, uTalk.
 For most of Q1 2017, I continued making marginal improvements, but a big problem remained and was keeping us from seeing the potential for Wavve.
 Baird was still having to make manually onboard each customer by requesting design assets, creating a template, and uploading each.